N1k0droid/Zabbix-Collection/TEMPLATES/README.md

 ## Structure

-- `DB` - This folder is dedicated to the collection of templates for database monitoring
+- `DB` - Collection of templates for database monitoring
+- `Housekeeping` - Collection of templates for Housekeeping service monitoring